jameslairdsmith/CT_Rainfall/Cleaning_CT_Rainfall_Data.md

 between any given year and the long term average.

 This is done by creating a 'Year' column using mutate() and then group\_by().
-And then using the summary function to get the total rainfall that fell every year.
+And then using the summarise() function to get the total rainfall that fell every year.

-Because the Date variable is still useful, I use min() with summarise to simplify the Date column to the first day (January 1st) in that particular year.
+Because the Date variable is still useful, I use min() with summarise() to simplify the Date column to the first day (January 1st) in that particular year.

-From there is it possible to calulate the 10 year average precipitation using ungroup(), mutate() and mean(), and then caluclating each year's percentage difference from that mean.
+From there is it possible to calculate the 10 year average precipitation using ungroup(), mutate() and mean(), and then caluclating each year's percentage difference from that mean.